Image: Children's author Anna Pignataro at The Book Bunker.

 The second Book Bunker was established by Scholastic at The Royal Children's Hospital in Brisbane in October 2009.
-Now located at the new Lady Cilento Children's Hospital, The Book Bunker is home to over 8000 books and is managed by fifteen volunteers, including 25 qualified librarians.
+Now located at the new Lady Cilento Children's Hospital, The Book Bunker is home to over 8000 books and is managed by volunteers, including qualified librarians.
 The Book Bunker at Brisbane is now lending over 11000 books per month to children at the hospital.
 The facility is well patronised by hospital outpatients too!

 Bed-bound children have access to The Book Bunkers through regular visits by Book Bunker librarians.
 Specially selected books can be borrowed immediately from The Book Bunker trolley, or the children can access the entire library collection from an available laptop computer networked to The Book Bunker inquiry software.

 The Book Bunkers are regularly visited by the Hospital Schools in both Brisbane and Westmead and their resources are drawn on to assist in class.
 The books housed in the Book Bunkers are regularly restocked and updated with the latest in children’s publishing from Scholastic Australia and other publishers, both Australian and international, guaranteeing a range of titles for children of all ages and backgrounds — there’s something for everyone!